mapsTree/.github/profile/README.md

 <h4>Backend</h4>
 <p>For authentication using oauth 2.0 google.<h5> I came across the question about how to protect the application from cyber attacks?
 Should the application not have a strong authentication? </h5>
 There are two ways to authenticate the application which is using express-session or cookie-session.
 As the express-session uses the backend server side storage for the user session this is not safe for production level application.
-For this we have to create a redits storage but that is not good as can affect the performace of the application.
-It can make the backend slow and also affect in terms of load balancing of the application.
+For this we have to create a rediss storage but that is not good as can affect the performace of the application.
+It can make the backend slow and also affect in terms of load balancing of the application.<b>What is the solution?</b> We can use cookie session as it is a much safer and practical option.
+You can have a look at this repository for a template to implement the cookio-session authentication : ________
 </p>
-<h5>The solution</h5>
-<p>There are two ways to authenticate the application which is using express-session or cookie-session.
-One way is using the express s</p>

   <h4>Image Registry:</h4></br>
   [accountsService] (https://hub.docker.com/repository/docker/aditya7sinha/account-servicemain-api_service)</br>